A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Introduction

 \section{Introduction}

 In recent years, the amount of scientific data has exploded.
 Astronomy is no exception to this transformation, and experiments are generating more data than at any point in the past.
 The acceleration of data generation has outpaced Moore's Law for storage, causing data \textit{transfer} to join data \textit{storage} among the technical challenges that researchers must grapple with.
-These closely related computational requirements of analyzing data and storing them are near-universal problems that must be overcome to enable the scientific goals of these experiments, which themselves are highly non-trivial to solve and become increasingly difficult as the size and number of files continues to grow.
+These closely related computational requirements of analyzing data and storing them are near-universal problems that must be overcome to enable the scientific goals of these experiments.
+Indeed, as the size and number of files continues to grow, the very process of handling the data becomes non-trivial to solve and can rival the sophistication of the actual analysis being performed.

 The field of radio astronomy boasts some of the highest data rates and volumes in all of astronomy and astrophysics research.
-Digitization of the radio spectrum (as a function of time, frequency, and Stokes polarization component) is close to an ``embarrassingly parallel'' problem, so that the data rate out of a radio telescope essentially is only bounded by its budget for digital signal processing (DSP) hardware.
+Digitization of the radio spectrum (as a function of time, frequency, and instrumental polarization component) is close to an ``embarrassingly parallel'' problem, so that the data rate out of a radio telescope essentially is only bounded by its budget for digital signal processing (DSP) hardware.
 Furthermore, many radio telescopes are interferometers, which cross-correlate the signals measured by pairs of receivers, yielding a total data rate that scales as the square of the number of receivers.
 The computer clusters that perform interferometric cross-correlations are among the largest single-purpose machines built for scientific research and have some of the highest sustained-throughput data rates in the world.
 Radio observatories aim to operate with high duty cycles, generally 12--24 hours a day, such that their large data rates lead to large data volumes as well.